Guy Morgan (basketball)

 Munden Guy Morgan (born August 23, 1960) is an American former professional basketball player born in Virginia Beach, Virginia.

 A 6'8" shooting guard from Wake Forest University, Morgan was selected by the Indiana Pacers in the second round of the 1982 NBA draft.
 He played eight games for the Pacers during the 1982–83 NBA season, scoring 15 points.
+After being waived by the Pacers, Morgan finished the 1982–83 season with the Montana Golden Nuggets of the Continental Basketball Association (CBA).
+He averaged 14.5 points and 6.1 rebounds in eight CBA games.